 Elvis Fried Pickles are crunchy and tasty.
-You know Elvis was not only famous for his music, but his fried food.
-I can see why when it comes to these pickles.
+Elvis was not only famous for his music but his fried food too.

 ELVIS FAMOUS FRIED PICKLES